 If you have been encouraged to begin sprouting for your birds, congratulations!
-Now let’s look at options for helping your parrots transition to eating this natural food feast you are offering them.
+Now let’s look at options for helping you teach your parrots to eat the healthier foods you are offering them.
 If a bird is breeding, or feeding babies, dietary changes must be made slowly.

 Your Thoughts On This